degnbol/protTDA/README.md

 Topological Data Analysis on protein structures from crystalised structures and alphaFold.

 ## INSTALL
-Go to tools/hyperTDA and follow its install instructions in its README.
+- Go to tools/hyperTDA and follow its install instructions in its README.
+- Download data by running data/RUNME.sh